keisku/raftkv/README.md

 # raftkv

-This repository holds A simple distributed key-value store by using [hashicorp/raft](https://github.com/hashicorp/raft).
+This repository holds a simple distributed key-value store by using [hashicorp/raft](https://github.com/hashicorp/raft).

 ## Usage